Skip to content

 In order to create a comparison, you will need to create a VapourSynth script.
 This script outlines the parameters and files which VSPreview will use when generating your comparison.

-Create a file called comp.py and launch it in your favorite text editor.
+Create a file called comp.py and open it in your favorite text editor.

 Basic Script